- Parks (A - Z)

 This page displays all information relevant to this park/camp, except the following:

 Matyholweni, which means “in the bush” in Xhosa is located near the coastal town of Colchester at the Sundays River Mouth, 3km off the N2 highway, Matyholweni is easily accessible and provides a second gateway into the Park.
-Amenities such as shops, restaurants and a fuel station are available in the nearby town.
+Amenities such as shops, restaurants, ATM's and a fuel station are available in the nearby town.

 Visitors have access to the main wildlife viewing area of the Park via the southern access road which links to Addo Main Camp.
 The distance from Camp Matyholweni to Addo Main Camp through the Park is 39km.
 The southern access road is not accessible to buses and caravans.
 Bookings are made through Central Reservations.

 - Stanley’s bustard

 - Tel: +27 (0) 41 468 0916/8

 - Email: email@example.com

 The unit offers two single beds, an equipped kitchen, DSTV (limited channels), WC and shower.
 Check-in is done at Matyholweni.

 The family cottage is an open plan unit furnished with a queen-size bed, couch (not suitable for adults), equipped kitchen, DSTV (limited channels), WC and shower.
 Check-in is done at Matyholweni.

 Accommodation images may differ from the actual units as refurbishment of various accommodation types occur on an on-going basis.